Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/AMLworkbench/train-flow-2.md

 ## Data Simulation and Model Training

 Two Jupyter notebook files need to be executed to finish the task.
-We show two work flows: [train-flow-1](../HDInsight%20Spark/train-flow-1.md) and [train-flow-2](train-flow-2.md) to achieve it, and you can choose to follow either one of them to proceed.
+We show two work flows: [train-flow-1](../HDInsight%20Spark/train-flow-1.md) and [train-flow-2](train-flow-2.md) to achieve it.
+You must choose to follow one of them to proceed.
 This document shows the work flow 2.
 Please follow Section [Hands on Instructions](steps) for step-by-step instructions.

 Specifically, following tasks are performed sequentially in file 1\_Data\_Preparation\_AML.ipynb from `AMLworkbench` folder.